andreihh/dotfiles/README.md

 ## Dotfiles

 This is my personal dotfiles repository.

-It contains the specific dotfiles, along with an installation script.
+It contains the specific dotfiles, alongside an installation script.

 ### Installation